Screen Actors Guild: Global Rule One

-The SAG Constitution and Bylaws stated that, "No member shall work as a performer or make an agreement to work as a performer for any producer who has not executed a basic minimum agreement with the Guild which is in full force and effect."
-Every SAG performer agreed to abide by this, and all the other SAG rules, as a condition of membership into the Guild.
-This means that no SAG members could perform in non-union projects that were within SAG's jurisdiction, once they became members of the Guild.
-Since 2002, the Guild had pursued a policy of worldwide enforcement of Rule One, and renamed it Global Rule One.
+The SAG Constitution and Bylaws stated "No member shall work as a performer or make an agreement to work as a performer for any producer who has not executed a basic minimum agreement with the Guild which is in full force and effect", and this became known as Rule One of the organization.
+Every SAG performer, as a condition of membership, agreed to abide by this and all other SAG rules; thus SAG members could not perform in any non-union project that was within SAG's jurisdiction.
+Beginning in 2002 the Guild pursued a policy of worldwide enforcement of Rule One, and renamed it Global Rule One.

 Unique stage names

-Like other guilds and associations that represent actors, SAG rules stipulated that no two members may have identical working names.
-Some actors use their middle initial in their stage name, or have stage names that differ from their legal name to comply with this rule.
-Notable examples include Michael Keaton, Michael J. Fox and Emma Stone, whose birth names "Michael Douglas", "Michael Fox" and "Emily Stone," respectively, were already in use.
+Like other organizations that represent actors, SAG rules stipulated that no two members could have identical working names; many actors were thus prevented from registering under their own names and had to make changes.
+Some maintained their usual name but added a middle initial; others adopted a stage name quite different from their legal name to comply with this rule.
+Notable examples include Michael Keaton, Michael J. Fox and Emma Stone, whose birth names "Michael Douglas", "Michael Fox" and "Emily Stone", respectively, had already been registered by other actors.